jh1993/UnderusedOptions/README.txt

 Pain Mirror:
 - Max Charges upgrade removed.
-- False Pain (4 SP): Damage resisted or blocked by [SH:shields] is now also counted by Pain Mirror.
+- False Pain (6 SP): Pain Mirror now counts incoming damage twice.
+The first time counts the raw incoming damage before resistances and SH, and the second time counts actual damage taken.
+The first count will trigger even if all of the incoming damage is resisted or blocked.
 - Masochism (3 SP): Damage inflicted by allies will cause Pain Mirror to deal double damage.
 - Holy Martyr (6 SP): Dark damage dealt by Pain Mirror that is resisted or blocked by SH will be redealt as holy damage.